wuzhengy/TAU/README.md

     go to (9) to generate a new block

 3. Choose a Peer from  P:=TAUpeers[`ChainID`]
-      If chainID+Peer is requested within DefaultBlockTime, go to (1) // do not revisit same peer within default block time
+      If chainID+Peer is requested within DefaultBlockTime, go to (9) // do not revisit same peer within default block time

 4. DHT_get(`hash(TAUpk+chainID)`); get tip block;
-    if not_found go to (1)
+    if not_found go to (9);
     TAUpeers[ChainID][Peer].update(timestamp) // for verifying the revisit time

 6. if received block shows a valid higher difficulty than current difficulty  {
+    if the fork happens prior to the ImmutablePointBlock and within the WarningRange, go to (7) for voting.
-    if the fork point out of the ImmutablePointBlock, go to (7) to collect voting. //如果难度更高的链在immutablePoint之前，则计入投票不做验证。 verify this chain's transactions from the ImmutablePointBlock; // 任何验证只做immutable point之后的检查。 if verification successful and populate new states, new safety block identified.
+    if the fork happens piror to the WarningRange, display warning, go to (9) verify this chain's transactions from the ImmutablePointBlock;
+    if verification successful and populate new states, new longest block identified.
     }
    go to (9)

 7. collecting all peers from mutable range for voting.
    DHT_get(ImmutablePointBlockHash);
-   collected block is put into voting pool.

-8. new safety block voted.
+8. new ImmutablePointBlock voted. goto (1)
-   clear voting pool, goto (1)

 9. if TAUpk not qualify POT requirment; go to (1) generate new block